Businesses looking for premises will usually choose to rent, but sometimes it makes sense to buy business property

 Why buy commercial property?

-Examples of situations where you would consider buying business premises include:
+Examples of situations where you would consider buying business property include:

 - you have formed a professional partnership and could use the capital appreciation to add to the firm's pension fund

 This guide covers the financial and legal aspects of buying your own business property, including exchanging contracts.
 It also suggests where you can go for further help and advice.

 Structure your business